 Only 43.5% of students who start high school in Oregon go on to enroll in college.
 We’re working to increase that number.

-This school year, College Possible Oregon is serving 473 high school students, more than 289 college students and 1,000 9th and 10th graders through college prep talks.
+This school year, College Possible Oregon is serving 626 high school students and 823 college students.
 Our high school students have an average GPA of 3.17 and 73% are students of color.

 Through the generous support of local organizations, foundations and individuals, the program will continue to grow and help more low-income students achieve their dreams of a college degree.